westseattle/hazards/README.md

 # Adding Hazards to Your Platform Game

 So....you made a character that can jump around.
-That's great and all, but every good story has some conflict and every Hero needs a Villain.
+That's great and all, but every story needs some conflict and every Hero needs a villain.
 In this lesson, we will learn how to create multiple **hazards** that cause harm to the Hero.
-We will create a pit for the player to fall into, a moving enemy, a way to keep track of lives, and a meter to display the Hero's health.
+We will create a pit that the Hero can fall into and a moving attacker.
+To display the player's status, we will create a variable to track the number of lives remaining and a meter to display the Hero's health.

-## The Importance of Abstraction
+## A Note on Abstraction

-Examples of hazards include Koopa Troopas, lava pits, falling rocks, spikes, knives, bullets, and fire breathing dragons.
+There are many different kinds of hazards: Koopa Troopas, lava pits, falling rocks, spikes, knives, bullets, fire breathing dragons, and any other enemy you can imagine.
+Even though all of these hazards are different, they share certain characteristics.
+It is important to combine common characteristics into blocks to make our code simpler and reduce duplication.

-We learned about the concept of **abstraction** when discussing custom block commands and reporters.
+We learned about the concept of **abstraction** when discussing custom command blocks and reporters.
 Custom blocks allow you to combine multiple commands into a single named block of code.
 If you write your entire game in a straight line, it will get very long and complicated.
-If you find that making a simple change to your game logic involves changing the same value in multiple places.
-Or if it is hard to find a section of your program.
-Think if a book had no chapters, paragraphs, or indentations.
-It would just be a big wall of text.
-A good program should be divided into named sections that make it easy to follow.
+If you find that making a simple change to your game logic involves changing the same value in many places, chances are you can **refactor** your code to reduce duplication.
+If it is hard to find a particular piece of logic when asked, chances are your program can be simplified to make it easier to read.
+Think about reading a book that has no chapters, paragraphs, or indentation: It would just be a big wall of text.
+A good program should be divided into named sections that make it easy to read and debug.

 We will create a couple of custom blocks when dealing with hazards and powerups.
 Since each of these will affect the Hero sprite.